An overview of the subscription process for Arduino Create Chrome App which works with Chrome OS and Chromebook.

 Choose Payment Method

-You can subscribe with a valid credit card or pay by monthly automatic wire transfer (requires a U.S. bank account that is part the ACH system).
+You can subscribe with a valid credit card or pay by monthly automatic wire transfer (requires a U.S. bank account that is part of the ACH system).
 Following this section is a sub-section with information on each choice.
 Please read the section that relates to the payment method you choose.
 You may skip the other.

 What payment methods are available?

-You can subscribe either with a valid credit card, or by setting up an automatic draft on your bank account.
+You can subscribe either with a valid credit card or by setting up an automatic draft on your bank account.
 For credit card subscriptions, we’ll charge your card once a month.
 For the bank draft method, we will execute a bank transfer monthly using the ACH wire transfer system.
 We plan to add a purchase order option in the future.